opper-ai/hackathon/README.md

 ## What is Opper?
 Opper is an integrated platform to build production grade generative AI features, chatbots, and agents.

-### Build
-Build structured, model independent LLM calls.
+- Build structured, model independent LLM calls.
 Interact with frontier, open-source, and multimodal models using a unified, structured syntax.
 We empower you to instruct models as code, and reduce the need for complex prompts.

-### Integrate
-Integrate your own data and knowledge.
+- Integrate your own data and knowledge.
 Opper enables both indexing and retrieval of the semantically relevant parts of data and connect it to calls, while you retain full integration control.

-### Observe
-Trace every call and session for full visibility.
+- Trace every call and session for full visibility.
 Track every AI interaction: view sessions, calls, outputs, feedback, reasoning, and costs as easy to understand real-time traces.

-### Optimize
-Optimize quality, security, cost and speed in production.
+- Optimize quality, security, cost and speed in production.
 Automate LLM tuning with Opper Functions.
 Optimal models and configs, identified through continuous evaluations and feedback.

-### Comply
-Build from a secure, compliant and European foundation.
+- Build from a secure, compliant and European foundation.
 Opper is built for compliance: GDPR, SOC2, DORA, and EU-ready.
 Focus on value while we handle regulations.

 ## Joining In
 This hackathon is an on site hackathon.
 We do offer online hackathons as well, be on the lookout for these.